Hissah-Saleh/chat-app/README.md

 ## ✨ Bonus Features

-- Inline media preview (images + video view + audio player)
+- Embedded display for images, a video player for video messages, and an audio player for audio messages directly within the chat feed
-- Lottie animation on typing indicator
+- Show Lottie animation on typing indicator
 - Dark mode support
 - Active users counter (shows number of users currently in chat)
 - Tap on an image or video message to open a full-screen preview
+- Preview media before sending it

 ---